A solo by Yves Mwamba

 Production October 2021 – Duration: 50 min

-All audiences and young audiences
+All audiences and young audiences from 10 years old

-With the support of: Mairie de La Courneuve – Houdremont centre culturel; CND Centre national de la danse – mise à disposition de studio The par Terre Dance Company is funded by l’Aide pluriannuelle du Ministère de la Culture / DRAC Île-de-France, la Région Île-de-France for “Permanence Artistique et Culturelle” and l’Aide au fonctionnement du Département du Val-de-Marne.
+With the support of: Mairie de La Courneuve – Houdremont centre culturel; CND Centre national de la danse – mise à disposition de studio; Théâtre de Chevilly-Larue The par Terre Dance Company is funded by l’Aide pluriannuelle du Ministère de la Culture / DRAC Île-de-France, la Région Île-de-France for “Permanence Artistique et Culturelle” and l’Aide au fonctionnement du Département du Val-de-Marne.

-The par Terre / Anne Nguyen Dance Company is in residency at Théâtre de Chevilly-Larue (94) in 2020/2021 and is an associate artist to Auditorium Seynod (74) and Centre d’Art et de Culture de Meudon (92) for 2020/2021, 2021/2022 and 2022/2023.
+The par Terre / Anne Nguyen Dance Company is an associate artist to Centre culturel l’Imprévu de Saint-Ouen-l’Aumône in 2021/2022, to L’Auditorium Seynod (74) and to Centre d’Art et de Culture de Meudon (92) for 2021/2022 and 2022/2023.